 Toys R Us.

-“What we are is a supermarket for toys,” founder Charles Lazarus told The Post.
+“What we are is a supermarket for toys,” founder Charles Lazarus once told The Post.
 “We don’t have a competitor in variety.
 There is none.”

 The “Toy King,” headlines called him.

 Lazarus never aspired to the throne.
 After serving in World War II as a cryptologist, Lazarus returned home to the nation’s capital hoping to start a family.
 Like his father, the proprietor of a bicycle shop, he wanted to start a small business.
-Baby furniture seemed like a good idea: GIs wanted to settle down and economic wealth was rising.
+Baby furniture seemed like a good idea: GIs wanted to settle down, and wealth was rising.

 Late in life, Lazarus was asked in a documentary for his grandchildren whether he had anticipated the baby boom.